Did MSNBC’s Rachel Maddow Ride Trump’s Coattails To Latest Conquest? [Opinion]

 — Wall Street Journal (@WSJ) June 19, 2017

-Kelly is no longer making Trump a topic and her ratings have taken a nose dive at NBC News.
-While it is not known if it was her Trump sparring matches that put her on top, now that Trump is out of the picture as a frequent topic, her ratings aren’t on top anymore.
+Kelly is no longer making Trump a topic, and her ratings have taken a nose dive at NBC News.
 Many suggest it was her sparring with Trump that made her a national celeb.

-As The Sun Sentinal reports back in June, Kelly didn’t become a household name until her “aggressive questioning of Trump” at a Republican debate.
+As the Sun Sentinal reported in June, Kelly didn’t become a household name until her “aggressive questioning of Trump” at a Republican debate.
 When she joined NBC she was expected to rise to “Barbara Walters”-like fame.
 But that didn’t happen.

-A game show rerun beat her in ratings on her Sunday night new NBC show this summer, which is what the Huffington Post reported back in June.
+A game show rerun beat her in the ratings on her new Sunday night NBC show this summer, which is what the Huffington Post reported back in June.
 Now with Maddow flying high with her topics on Trump, could this be another Megyn Kelly flight of fame.
 Could Maddow keep that rating if she didn’t have Trump laced into her dialog during her shows?
 Did Donald Trump put another news personality on top?

 [Featured Image by Chuck Burton/AP Images]